kercheval/GradleCMPlugin/README.md

 ### Release History

+- 1.12 - Mar 13, 2013 - Add support for fast forward merge restrictions in `buildreleasemerge` task.
-- 1.11 - Jan 20, 2013 - Correct minor issue where tags could possibly be created on mainline when publishing
+- 1.11 - Jan 20, 2013 - Correct minor issue where tags could possibly be created on mainline when publishing.
 - 1.10 - Nov 19, 2012 - Use the JGIT StringUtils variant to avoid dependency on apache commons.
 - 1.9 - Nov 17, 2012 - Add support for interactive username/password/passphrase prompting for VCS.
 - 1.8 - Nov 16, 2012 - Remove some debug messages in gradle info source.
 No functional changes.